 • Further Away Issue: The observation that the problem is further away implies that the issue lies beyond your local network or immediate network environment.
 It could be related to the Internet Service Provider (ISP), a problematic network node or link, or issues with routing and traffic management further down the network path.

-Step 2.
-Zoom Troubleshooting Resource-Related Issues Using Device Monitoring
+Zoom Troubleshooting Step 5: Troubleshoot Zoom Resource-Related Issues Using Device Monitoring

-Step 2.
-Zoom Troubleshooting Resource-Related Issues Using Device Monitoring
+Zoom Troubleshooting Step 5: Troubleshoot Zoom Resource-Related Issues Using Device Monitoring

 If the network problem is happening on both network sessions, compare that data using Obkio’s Device Monitoring feature to further understand if the Zoom connectivity issue is happening on your end, or over the Internet, in your Service Provider’s network.